Acts 10:42 And he commanded us to preach unto the people, and to testify that it is he which was ordained of God to be the Judge of quick and dead.

 .Wind blown bible

-VERSES [from the Mass as well as other I taught or quoted on the video- Easter Sunday]
+VERSES [from the Mass as well as others I taught or quoted on the video- Sunday sermon- other videos below]

 Isaiah 53:1 Who hath believed our report? and to whom is the arm of the LORD revealed?